 Written by Trevor James, the county recorder, the book provides an account of all 2,483 species of beetle so far recorded in Herts.
 Its publication marks the first time that all the beetles reliably recorded in a UK county have been covered in such a comprehensive way – making it a landmark for future studies.

 Published in hardback in the same, attractive A4 format as our five existing wildlife atlases, the book’s 496 pages include 750 distribution maps and more than 600 colour photographs.

-We expect to receive copies of Beetles of Hertfordshire by July, and pre-publication orders can be placed now at the special introductory price of £25 (plus p&p).
-This provides a huge £20 saving on the recommended retail price.
+The special introductory price of £25 (plus p&p) provides a huge £20 saving on the recommended retail price.
 Click 'read more' for further details, including two launch events.

 Like other organisations, the Hertfordshire Natural History Society has responded to the General Data Protection Regulations (GDPR) that take effect on 25 May by reviewing its arrangements for making sure its use of personal data remains legal.